carlosbazilio/programminginakitchen/README.md

 # programminginthekitchen
 A collection of metaphors between Programming and Cooking.
 It's written using markdown syntax.
-Book is generated using mdBook tool.
+The book is generated using the mdBook tool.